apache/mxnet/docs/api/python/text/text.md

 ## Text token indexer

 The text token indexer builds indices for text tokens.
-Such indexed tokens can be used by instances of `mxnet.text.embedding.TokenEmbedding` and `mxnet.text.glossary.Glossary`.
-The input counter whose keys are candidate indices may be obtained via `mxnet.text.utils.count_tokens_from_str`.
+Such indexed tokens can be used by instances of :class:`~mxnet.text.embedding.TokenEmbedding` and :class:`~mxnet.text.glossary.Glossary`.
+The input counter whose keys are candidate indices may be obtained via :func:`~mxnet.text.utils.count_tokens_from_str`.

 ```eval_rst